prettier/prettier/docs/plugins.md

 <!-- TODO: add a note that this might change in the future -->

-The example above uses `util.addTrailingComment`, which automatically sets `comment.leading`/`trailing`/`printed` to appropriate values and adds the comment to the AST node's `comments` array.
+The example above uses `prettier.util.addTrailingComment`, which automatically sets `comment.leading`/`trailing`/`printed` to appropriate values and adds the comment to the AST node's `comments` array.

 The `--debug-print-comments` CLI flag can help with debugging comment attachment issues.
 It prints a detailed list of comments, which includes information on how every comment was classified (`ownLine`/`endOfLine`/`remaining`, `leading`/`trailing`/`dangling`) and to which node it was attached.
 For Prettier’s built-in languages, this information is also available on the Playground (the 'show comments' checkbox in the Debug section).